This page describes the calculation method used in the ETM to determine the energy imports displayed on the dashboard.

 When the domestic demand for a carrier exceeds domestic production/extraction the remainder is imported.
 Vice versa, when domestic production/extraction of a carrier is higher than what is required, the excess amount is exported.

-This is determined for the following primary energy carriers:
+The import is determined for the following primary energy carriers:

 - Crude oil